loikein/hugo-novelist/README.md

 - Content focused
 - System fonts
 - Anchor links
 - ~~NO JS!~~ This is voided by the addition of age warning modals.
-Readers can still disable JS which skips the modal, but nothing else is affected.
+Readers can still disable JS which skips the modal, but nothing else will be affected.
 - ~~AAA, 100/100 scores on Lighthouse, Gmetrix and Webpagetest~~ \(Untested\)
 - Responsive design
 - Tags and tag pages